-However, on January 25, 2011, experts were proven wrong.
-A loose coalition of Egyptian opposition movements began a protest that eventually exploded into a peaceful revolution with millions of participants.
+exploded into a peaceful revolution with millions of participants.
 Egypt-long the powerhouse and cultural center of the Middle East, and long perceived as a bastion of stability in a dynamic region-took to the streets amidst violent police opposition and, in just 18 days, forced President Hosni Mubarak to step down as president.

-In the weeks since the January 25 revolution there have been dozens of explanations for Mubarak's downfall.
+In the weeks since the January 25 revolution, dozens of explanations have been posited for Mubarak's downfall.
 Political scientists, diplomats, economists, sociologists, and even international aid workers have proposed theories to explain the economic, political, historical, and social causes of the Egyptian revolution.
 Despite the plethora of interdisciplinary theories in the press and in academia, few-if any-have analyzed Mubarak's resignation in the light of managerial dynamics and behavior.